Shōwa era: Rise of nationalism

 Prior to 1868, most Japanese more readily identified with their feudal domain rather than the idea of "Japan" as a whole.
 When the Tokugawa shogunate was overthrown, the leaders of the revolt, Satsuma and Chōshū, were ideologically opposed to the house of Tokugawa since the Battle of Sekigahara.
 The Meiji era changed all of that.
 With the introduction of mass education, conscription, industrialization, centralization, and successful foreign wars, Japanese nationalism began to foment as a powerful force in society.
 Mass education and conscription served as a means to indoctrinate the coming generation with "the idea of Japan" as a nation state instead of a series of daimyōs.
 In this way, loyalty to feudal domains was supplanted with loyalty to the central government.
 Industrialization and centralization gave the Japanese a strong sense that their country could once more rival and dominate Western powers technologically and socially.
-Moreover, successful foreign wars gave the populace a sense of martial pride in their country.
+Moreover, successful foreign wars gave the populace a sense of martial pride and overconfidence in the strength of their country.